Chiefs of the BYU EMPA Program

 Like Paul, Soffe felt a pull towards public service because of a family member’s example.
 Soffe’s grandfather was the mayor of Murray, Utah, and helped his impressionable grandson gain experiences in the community.

 “I distinctly remember when the Murray Fashion Place Mall collapsed after a heavy snowfall in 1972, and my grandfather took me to the site,” says Soffe.
-“I saw the police officers and fire fighter there, and it influenced me at a young age to get involved with public service.”
+“I saw the police officers and fire fighters there, and it influenced me at a young age to get involved with public service.”
 During high school, Soffe became a police cadet, which became the beginning of his career in public service.

 With the goal of becoming a police chief in mind, Soffe recognized the need for a master’s degree and enrolled in the BYU Marriott EMPA program.
 He graduated in 2016 and currently serves the Woods Cross, Utah, community as its police chief.
 “The satisfaction of helping others is the reason I have stayed in public service for thirty-one years.”